101 Ultimate Weight Loss Tips for Summer 2020

-While some gym devotees claim that getting in a pre-workout snack is key to their success, research suggests that the opposite is true.
+While some fitness enthusiasts claim that getting in a pre-workout snack is key to their success, research suggests that the opposite is true.
 According to a 2017 study published in the American Journal of Physiology, eating before a workout may actually make it more difficult to lose body fat.
-So, whenever possible, get in your time at the gym on an empty stomach; you'll watch those pounds disappear faster than you thought possible.
+So, whenever possible, get that workout in on an empty stomach; you'll watch those pounds disappear faster than you thought possible.

 Do some HIIT.